-PlantHUB provides a PhD training programme at the interface of plant production and responsible innovation by placing promising research into the context of commercial exploitation.
-The non-academic partners offer formal and informal learning activities in R&D processes, industrial plant breeding and associated facilities and quality management.
+PlantHUB provided a PhD training programme at the interface of plant production and responsible innovation by placing promising research into the context of commercial exploitation.
+The non-academic partners offered formal and informal learning activities in R&D processes, industrial plant breeding and associated facilities and quality management.

-In this course, students learn how to build and work with a multi-stakeholder group.
+In this course, students learned how to build and work with a multi-stakeholder group.

 Lecturers: Dr. Minu Hemmati, Berlin, and Dr. Luisa Last, PSC

 The course introduced tools and skills for the management of innovation processes.
 Learning objectives:

 Lecturer: Prof. Dr. Andreas Peter, University for Applied Science St.Gallen.

 The course introduced practical tools to create and set up innovative products and businesses.

 Lecturer: Prof. Dr. Lukas Schmid, Head of the Institute for Innovation, Design and Engineering (IDEE-FHS), University for Applied Science St.Gallen.